-(Note: This document is in process, so if you have the information you would like to add, please email Cathy with updates and/or corrections).
+(Note: Since this document is in process, please email Cathy with updates and/or corrections).

-The process of voting in Boulder County is complicated, as this long blog post will show.
+The process of voting in Boulder County is complex and complicated, as this long blog post will show.

-Colorado uses mail-in ballots, drop-boxes, in-person voting, and email voting.
-All ballots cast, no matter how the ballot is submitted end up as a paper ballot.
+Colorado uses ballots that may be mailed-in or deposited in drop-boxes.
+Additional ballots are printed for in-person voting as well as email voting.
+All ballots cast, no matter how the ballot is submitted, end up as paper ballots.
 Certain overseas absentee ballots including military ballots come in via email as a .pdf (a picture of the ballot).
 All of these ballots get printed out creating a paper ballot.
 Note: people who submit their ballots via email have waived their rights (knowingly) to an anonymous vote, which means whoever is processing those ballots in the computer system can see who the vote is for.

-Before being elected County Clerk, Molly was the Organizing Director with New Era Colorado, where she managed statewide programs to register thousands of young voters in Colorado, helped voters navigate our elections process, and supported the policies and administrative reforms to make democracy more accessible.
-She has also worked with county clerks across the state and the state legislature to improve voter access and voter education initiatives – including voter preregistration for 16- and 17-year olds and election modernization in 2013.
+Before being elected County Clerk, Molly was the Organizing Director with New Era Colorado, where she managed statewide programs to register thousands of young voters in Colorado, helped voters navigate our election process, and supported the policies and administrative reforms to make democracy more accessible.
+She has also worked with county clerks across the state and the state legislature to improve voter access and voter education initiatives – including voter preregistration for 16- and 17-year-olds and election modernization in 2013.

 Qualifications for Voting in Colorado